Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 Font sizes for the headings are mostly responsive using the calc() function.

+#### Media

+All images, models and featured products are the authors own.
+Logos are also produced by the author.

 ### Wireframes

 I used Balsamiq and figma to create the wireframes.